 Once complete, generate your report in PDF, Excel, or via API, perfect for financial partners, customers, or internal stakeholders.
 You can even publish an interactive ESG dashboard on your website as your company’s sustainability passport.

-Due to the Omnibus update, the VSME standard is quickly gaining ground.
-It’s being adopted by Wave 2 companies and SMEs responding to supply chain and investor pressure.
+Due to the Omnibus update and the 2025 Commission Recommendation, the VSME standard is quickly gaining ground.
+It’s being adopted by Wave 2 companies and SMEs responding to supply-chain and investor pressure.

 In the coming years, expect: